Neosho Falls, Kansas

 Neosho Falls is a city in Woodson County, Kansas, United States.
 As of the 2020 census, the population of the city was 134.

 History

 Neosho Falls was founded in 1857, making it the oldest town and first county seat in Woodson County.
 It was named from the Neosho River, on which it is situated.
 The first post office in Neosho Falls was established in May 1857.

-Neosho Falls was originally platted and extensively improved by a company led by Benjamin F. Goss and his brother N. S. Goss, who would later organize a company of cavalry in the area to fight for the Union in the American Civil War.
+Neosho Falls was originally platted and extensively improved by a company led by Benjamin F. Goss and his brother N. S. Goss, who would later organize a company of cavalry in the area to fight for the Union in the Civil War.

 The town was largely destroyed and abandoned when the Neosho River overflowed during the Great Flood of 1951.